pbgl/Dashboard-Prototype/README.rst

 *********************

 This Dashboard was developed by Anza Ghaffar and Norman Warthmann, © 2020 `Plant Breeding and Genetics Laboratory of the FAO/IAEA Joint Division <http://www-naweb.iaea.org/nafa/pbg/index.html>`_.
+Documentation was last updated in February 2021 by Anibal Morales, Plant Breeding and Genetics Laboratory of the FAO/IAEA Joint Division.
 If you find this DashBoard useful and want to use in in your own research, please get in touch by emailing n.warthmann@iaea.org.
 We are happy to provide an annotated (SnpEff) vcf/bcf file to help you get started.